Explains ShipStation Connect's features, how to install, launch, and configure its settings, and set up for use with multiple accounts.

 Pull shipment weights from USB scales with a single mouse click or barcode scan.

-Assign a default printer for each document type so ShipStation automatically prints the document to the assigned printer, skipping the printer selection process.
+Assign a default printer for each document type so ShipStation automatically prints the document to the assigned printer and skips the printer selection process.

-To use ShipStation Connect, you'll need to install it on your printer workstation(s) and then register it using your ShipStation username and password.
+To use ShipStation Connect, install it on your printer workstation(s) and then register it using your ShipStation username and password.

-Once registered, you then manage your device settings in ShipStation directly.
-Follow the procedures below to get ShipStation Connect installed and running on your printer workstation.
+Once registered, you then manage your device settings in your ShipStation account settings.
+Follow the procedures below to install and use ShipStation Connect on your printer workstation.

 You can install ShipStation Connect on either a MacOS or Windows workstation.
 Click the section below for your operating system instructions.